ImperialCollegeLondon/pip-tools-template/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] All tests pass
 - [ ] The documentation builds and looks OK
-- [ ] Pre-commit hooks have be run successfully
+- [ ] Pre-commit hooks run successfully

 ## Further checks